Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-**Note:** If we are trying to access array element with out of range index (either positive value or negative int value) then we will get run time exception saying array index out of bounds exception.
+**Note:** If we are *trying to access array element with out of range index* (either positive value or negative int value) then we will *get run time exception saying array index out of bounds exception*.
 ## Array Declaration, Creation & Initialization in Single Line
 * We can declare, create and initialize an array in a single line (shortcut representation).
 ```java